 Plenty Of Responsibility

 There is a lot riding on every single decision made by the team principal, including the livelihoods of hundreds of team members and the safety of their Formula 1 drivers.
-You’re also keeping an eye on large scale budgets – Mercedes reportedly contribute $100 million to its program every year – along with a string of multi-million dollar sponsors you see around the team.
+You’re also keeping an eye on large scale budgets – Mercedes reportedly contributes $100 million to its program every year – along with a string of multi-million dollar sponsors you see around the team.

 So, now that we’ve established what it takes to be an F1 team principal, let’s talk about how much the F1 team principals at the current top 5 teams get paid.